chantelwetzel-noaa/data_summary/doc/_main.md

 # Vermilion/Sunset rockfish
  The most recent assessment of Vermilion/Sunset rockfish was a full assessment conducted in 2021.
 Across available data, Vermilion/Sunset rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 22,483 length observations, 1,233 age readings, and 1,804 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 9,130 length observations, 1,122 age readings, and 1,390 otoliths that are available to be aged.
-In California, since 2000, a total of 6,795 length observations, 0 age readings, and 509 otoliths have been collected In Oregon, since 2000, a total of 2,335 length observations, 1,122 age readings, and 881 otoliths have been collected
+In California, since 2000, a total of 6,795 length observations, 0 age readings, and 509 otoliths have been collected.
+In Oregon, since 2000, a total of 2,335 length observations, 1,122 age readings, and 881 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 144,311 length observations, 2,208 age readings, and 1,198 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 143,629 length observations, 2,205 age readings, and 1,198 otoliths that are available to be aged.
-In California, since 2003, a total of 129,489 length observations, 0 age readings, and 117 otoliths have been collected In Oregon, since 2003, a total of 12,708 length observations, 1,450 age readings, and 943 otoliths have been collected In Washington, since 2003, a total of 1,432 length observations, 755 age readings, and 138 otoliths have been collected
+In California, since 2003, a total of 129,489 length observations, 0 age readings, and 117 otoliths have been collected.
+In Oregon, since 2003, a total of 12,708 length observations, 1,450 age readings, and 943 otoliths have been collected.
+In Washington, since 2003, a total of 1,432 length observations, 755 age readings, and 138 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 2,549 length observations, 776 age readings, and 980 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 22,986 length observations, 2,564 age readings, and 15,670 otoliths that are available to be aged.